polyvision/EasyRaceLapTimer/README.md

     sudo raspi-config

+**The documentation for the project can be found in the [/docs](https://github.com/polyvision/EasyRaceLapTimer/tree/master/docs) directory**

 # Unstable / Testing Version 0.5

 You can download a SD card image for the PI of EasyRaceLapTimer on the following pages: